-Tickets for the Joy To The World! concert are $30 for adults, $25 for seniors, and $8 for students.
+Tickets for the Simply Strings...and Tuba concert are $30 for adults, $25 for seniors, and $8 for students.
 Tickets can be purchased online at www.snowbeltmusical.org.
-Lake Catholic High School is located at 6733 Reynolds Rd in Mentor.
-The school has free onsite parking and is ADA accessible.
+New Promise Church is located at 8671 Euclid Chardon Rd (Rt 6) in Kirtland.

-The Snowbelt Symphony Orchestra is a new, fully-professional orchestra bringing accessible, affordable, high-quality live classical music performances to Lake and Geauga counties.
+The Snowbelt Symphony Orchestra is a new 33-player fully-professional orchestra bringing high quality live classical music performances to Lake and Geauga counties.
 The orchestra next performs on April 22 with a concert featuring music of Beethoven and Wagner..

 For more information, please visit www.snowbeltmusical.org.
-Snowbelt Musical Arts Association can be reached for questions or comments at firstname.lastname@example.org or 440-296-9610.
-SMAA can be followed on Facebook, Instagram, and X (formerly Twitter) @snowbeltmusical.
+Snowbelt Musical Arts Association can be reached for questions or comments at email@example.com or 440-296-9610.
+SMAA can be followed on Facebook, Instagram, and Twitter @snowbeltmusical.